-PROJECT 530-1000: ZONING ORDINANCES AND MAPS, LAND DIVISION ORDINANCES, OFFICIAL MAP ORDINANCES, AND OTHER LOCAL PLAN IMPLEMENTATION DEVICES
+PROJECT 530-1000: LAND USE ORDINANCES AND OTHER LOCAL PLAN IMPLEMENTATION DEVICES

-To prepare or revise local zoning ordinances and maps to better reflect existing and planned urban and rural development and to protect natural resource and floodplain areas from incompatible development.
-To prepare or revise local land division ordinances to better enable local governments to cope with land development problems.
-To prepare local official maps to reserve proposed street rights-of-way and proposed parks and open spaces.
-To assist communities in the preparation of other plan implementation devices, such as design guidelines, erosion and sedimentation controls, stormwater management regulations, and impact fee provisions or ordinances.
+To prepare or revise local zoning ordinances and maps to promote sound planning, better reflect existing and planned urban and rural development, and to protect natural resource and floodplain areas from incompatible development.
+To prepare or revise local land division ordinances to better enable local governments to accommodate sound land development.
+To prepare local official maps to reserve planned street rights-of-way, parks, and open spaces.
+To assist communities in the preparation of other plan implementation devices, such as design guidelines, erosion and sedimentation controls, stormwater management regulations and "green" infrastructure, and impact fee provisions or ordinances.